-(a) the amendment is made in connection with a change in circumstances that arises from a change in legal requirements, change in law, or change in the identity, nature, or status of the College, or type of business conducted; this Section, as amended, would have complied with the requirements of Rule at the time of issuance of the Bonds, after taking into account any amendments or interpretations of the Rule, as well as any change in circumstances; and the amendment does not materially impair the interests of Beneficial Owners, as determined by parties unaffiliated with the College or the Agency; or (b) all or any part of the Rule, as interpreted by the staff of the Commission at the date of the Closing, ceases to be in effect for any reason, and the College elects that this Section shall be deemed amended accordingly.

-In the event of any amendment to the type of financial or operating data provided in an Annual Report provided pursuant to Section 3(a) hereof, or any change in accounting principles reflected in such Annual Report, the College agrees that the Annual Report will explain, in narrative form, the reasons for the amendment or change and the effect of such change, including comparative information, where appropriate.
+(a) the amendment is made in connection with a change in circumstances that arises from a change in legal requirements, change in law, or change in the identity, nature, or status of the College, or type of business conducted; this Section, as amended, would have complied with the requirements of Rule at the time of issuance of the Bonds, after taking into account any amendments or interpretations of the Rule, as well as any change in circumstances; and the amendment does not materially impair the interests of Beneficial Owners, as determined by parties unaffiliated with the College or the Agency; or reflected in such Annual Report, the College agrees that the Annual Report will explain, in narrative form, the reasons for the amendment or change and the effect of such change, including comparative information, where appropriate.
 To the extent not otherwise included in such Annual Report, the College will also provide or cause to be provided timely notice of any change in accounting principles to the MSRB.